HazimAr/School-Simplified-Website/README.md

 clone with
 `git clone https://github.com/HazimAr/School-Simplified`
-or use click open and open with github desktop
+or click on the green `code` button and open with github desktop

 install dependencies `npm i` or `yarn`